aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-2-release-notes/_index.md

 /// </remarks>
 /// <param name="paragraphIndex">The index of the paragraph to move to.</param>
 /// <param name="characterIndex">The index of the character inside the paragraph.
-/// A negative value allows you to specify a position from the end of the paragraph.
+/// A negative value enables you to specify a position from the end of the paragraph.
 Use -1 to move to the end of
 /// the paragraph.</param>
 public void MoveToParagraph(int paragraphIndex, int characterIndex);